A geometric theory of zero area singularities in general relativity: Introduction: the negative mass Schwarzschild metric

 Consider instead the metric $(\ref{riem_schwarz_metric})$ with $m<0$.
 This gives a Riemannian metric on $\R^3$ minus a closed ball of radius $|m|/2$ about the origin that approaches zero near its inner boundary.
 One may loosely think of this manifold as a slice of a spacetime with a single ``black hole of negative mass.''
 In fact, this metric has a naked singularity, as the singularity on the inner boundary is not enclosed by any apparent horizon.
 In this paper we introduce a theory of such ``zero area singularities'' (ZAS), modeled on the ``Schwarzschild ZAS metric'' (i.e., $(\ref{riem_schwarz_metric})$ with $m<0$), yet far more general.
-Some of the interesting problems we address are: \begin{compactenum} \item When can such singularities be ``resolved''? \item What is a good definition of the mass of such a singularity? \item Can the ADM mass of an asymptotically flat manifold of nonnegative scalar curvature be estimated in terms of the masses of its singularities? \end{compactenum} To say another word about the third question, recall the Positive Mass Theorem of Schoen and Yau \cite{schoen_yau} which states that, under suitable conditions, the ADM mass of an asymptotically flat 3-manifold is nonnegative, with zero mass occurring only for the flat metric on $\R^3$.
-The Riemannian Penrose Inequality \cites{bray_RPI, imcf} improves this to give a lower bound on the ADM mass in terms of the masses of its ``black holes.''
+Some of the problems we address are: \begin{compactenum} \item When can such singularities be ``resolved''? \item What is a good definition of the mass of such a singularity? \item Can the ADM mass of an asymptotically flat manifold of nonnegative scalar curvature be estimated in terms of the masses of its singularities? \end{compactenum} The third question is motivated by the positive mass theorem \cites{schoen_yau,witten} and Riemannian Penrose inequality \cites{imcf,bray_RPI} (Theorems \ref{pmt} and \ref{rpi} below).
+The former states that, under suitable conditions, the ADM mass of an asymptotically flat 3-manifold is nonnegative, with zero mass occurring only for the flat metric on $\R^3$.
+The latter improves this to provide a lower bound on the ADM mass in terms of the masses of its ``black holes.''
 Here, the case of equality is attained by the Schwarzschild metric with $m > 0$.
 See appendix A for details on asymptotic flatness and ADM mass.